University of Florida

 In-state tuition is approximately $6,381 and out-of-state is approximately $28,659.
 These figures exclude room, board, and fees.

-Is University of Florida test-optional in 2026?
+Is University of Florida test-optional?

 Many US universities adjusted test policies after 2020.
 Check University of Florida's admissions page for current test-optional, test-required, or test-flexible policy.